sathninduk/open/README.md

 ## Code of Conduct

 To ensure a respectful and positive environment within this repository, all participants are required to adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).
-It outlines the expected behavior for contributors and users, promoting a collaborative and inclusive atmosphere.
+It outlines the expected behaviour of contributors and users, promoting a collaborative and inclusive atmosphere.

 ## How to Contribute